mne-tools/mne-python/doc/source/contributing.rst

 #.
 A Linux box

 #.
-A good python IDE: Spyder or Enthought
+A good python IDE: Spyder or Enthought are good choices

 #.
 Basic scientific tools in python: numpy_, scipy_, matplotlib_